thecartercenter/field-server-panel/README.md

 ## Development

-Get a USB stick and format and mount it.
-Need not be big.
+Get a small USB stick; format and mount it.
 This is your backup partition.

 Make a source directory either in the project directory at `/source` (recommended for development, that folder is gitignored) or elsewhere.
 Put some random files in it.

-Grant passwordless sudo access for the ngrok wrapper script, e.g.
+Grant passwordless sudo access for the ngrok wrapper script, e.g.:

     deploy ALL=(ALL) NOPASSWD: /path/to/field-server-panel/scripts/runngrok